Los Angeles Chargers vs. Cleveland Browns NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Los Angeles and its opponents have scored at least 47 points -- this matchup's over/under -- just once this year.
+- Los Angeles and its opponents have combined for 47 points -- this matchup's over/under -- only one time this season.

 - Cleveland's games have gone over 47 points in two opportunities this season.

-- The two teams combine to average 48.8 points per game, 1.8 more than the total in this contest.

-- This contest's total is 11.7 points greater than the 35.3 these two squads combine to allow per game this season.
+- This contest's total is 11.7 points more than the 35.3 these two squads combine to surrender per game this season.

 - The Chargers and their opponents have scored an average of 51.6 points per game in 2020, 4.6 more than Sunday's total.